2000 Marsa Brega Short 360 crash: Flight crew error

 The decision to not turn on the anti-icing system on both engines led to ice formation on both engines.
 Formation of ice on the aircraft's engines intake would lead to a rise in temperature and both crews should have been aware of this since this information would have been displayed on the primary flight display.
 However, rather than paying attention to the abnormal condition on both engines the crew were still busy engaging in conversation on the system of Fokker F28.
 The aircraft then began its descent to 2,000 ft and lower.
-The freezing altitude at the time was at 5,200 ft and the decision to decrease the aircraft's altitude outside from the freezing altitude caused the ice to melt and flood both engines, resulting in engine flameout on both the left and right engine.
+The freezing altitude at the time was at 5,200 ft and the decision to decrease the aircraft's altitude outside from the freezing altitude caused the ice to melt and flood both engines, resulting in both the left and right engines flaming out.

 In accordance with the written procedure, the flight crew should have attempted to relight the malfunctioning left engine.
 The procedure, however, was viewed as impractical by investigators due to the time required, in this case could take as long as 30 seconds, which would only give the crew a mere six seconds before impact.
 Further investigation, however, concluded that had the crew opted to turn on the engine's ignition system to relight both engines then the aircraft would have generated power until a safe landing was achieved.
 The crew never attempted to relight the engines and the loss of power from both engines caused the aircraft to descend rapidly.

 Deaths due to drowning

-The Tunisian cabin crew did not inform the passengers that the seat cushions of the aircraft could be used as a floatation device, an alternative to life jackets.
+The Tunisian cabin crew did not inform the passengers that the seat cushions of the aircraft could be used as a flotation device, an alternative to life jackets.
 The aircraft was not equipped with life jackets even though each allocated seats were provided with safety cards that read "Life vest under your seat" at the back.
-In the absence of life jackets, passengers would have needed an alternative for a floatation device.
+In the absence of life jackets, passengers would have needed an alternative for a flotation device.
 By not informing passengers on the use of seat cushions as an alternative, many of the passengers might have drowned due to exhaustion.
-The presence of floatation device could benefit passengers in case search and rescue team did not manage to find survivors in a timely manner.
+The presence of flotation device could benefit passengers in case search and rescue team did not manage to find survivors in a timely manner.

-Avisto and representatives from Switzerland stated that floatation device are not required for flights flying at less than 50 mi or more from land, explaining why the aircraft was not equipped with life vests.
+Avisto and representatives from Switzerland stated that flotation devices are not required for flights flying at less than 50 mi or more from land, explaining why the aircraft was not equipped with life vests.